 | |

-The second version has password validation matching the org rule, type hints, a locked-state check, and no self.authenticate() call (which would have incremented the attempts counter as a side effect), all from a single knowledge entry in the orient phase.
+The second version has password validation matching the org rule, type hints, a locked-state check, and no self.authenticate() call (which would have incremented the attempts counter as a side effect), and all of that came from a single knowledge entry in the orient phase.

 Decide and verify: the TDD gate.
 When the model modifies a file, the decide phase checks the rule engine to determine what verification is needed.
 The model doesn’t decide whether to run tests, the rule engine derives it from workspace facts: if a modified file has test coverage, the TDD gate fires and the verify phase runs those tests before accepting the output.
 If tests fail, the verify phase feeds the failure back to the model as context for a retry.

 I asked the agent to change the lockout threshold from 3 to 5.
 Without OODA, the model patched max_attempts, said “done,” and left.
-The test test_lockout_after_max_attempts now fails because it only tries 3 wrong passwords but the threshold is 5, and the agent has no way of knowing.
+The test test_lockout_after_max_attempts now fails because it only tries 3 wrong passwords but the threshold is 5, which the agent has no way of detecting.

 | |